Rabies and Other

 Wildlife abounds in Gwinnett and should be left undisturbed in their natural habitat.

 The Georgia Department of Natural Resources is a valuable resource for options on nuisance wildlife, fact sheets, wildlife rehabilitator information, tips on managing land for wildlife, guides on rabies, and much more.
-For more information, visit GeorgiaWildlife.com.
+For more information or assistance in trapping wild animals, call 706.557.3333 or visit GeorgiaWildlife.com.

 Livestock